ml-tooling/best-of-ml-python/.github/ISSUE_TEMPLATE/03_update-categories.md

 name: "🏷 Add or update a category"
 about: Do you like to suggest a new project category or update an existing one?
 title: ''
-labels: categories
+labels: 'category'
 assignees: ''

 ---

 <!--
-Please select either to add or to update a category:
+Please select either to add or to update a category.
+Tick of with: [] -> [x] -->
--->

 - [ ] Add category